Shaidhms/se-python-challenge-shaid/Day-7-python-challenge/README.md

 ---

-## ⚡ NeuroLift Gesture Log — Python Challenge Day 8
+## ⚡ NeuroLift an GYM Workout Logger - with Gesture logging !

 > **Welcome to Day 8!** This is a cyber-styled, multi-tab **Streamlit** app that lets you **log workouts by camera gestures or voice**, tracks progress with **Plotly** charts, and syncs data to **Firebase Realtime Database**.
 It also has **gamification** (XP, levels, NeuroCredits, upgrades) and a fun **“Motivate Me”** YouTube Shorts boost.
 Vision-powered workout logging with gestures, voice, AI suggestions, and cloud sync.